Nick-Archi/pico-freertos-playground/01_tasks/README.md

 ## Objective
 [] Create an application that will spin up a couple of tasks to showcase priority and scheduling concepts.

+## Sources
+So I continued reading Chapter 4 in the FreeRTOS Kernel documentation and started practicing a bit more with tasks.

+Simple_Tasks:
+[] Pretty simple source file where I wanted to play around with creating tasks of different priorities to see how the scheduler allocates execution time.

+Starve_Tasks:
+[] Wanted to see what happens when a higher priority thread takes up most of the execution time.

+Blink_Tasks:
+[] Not really that different from the Simple_Tasks source but wanted to blink some LEDs as tasks.
+Just playing around with tasks of the same priority having different delay times.

 ## Setup
 Modify the FreeRTOSConfig.h:
 - Update the configMAX_PRIORITES
 - Enable Time Slicing
     - update configUSE_TIME_SLICING = 1
+- Modify the rate at which Tick Interrupts occur
+    - update

 ## Building